-A record that has its share of problems, but if you’ve got the system for it (huge, heavily tweaked, fast, free from obvious colorations and capable of tremendous resolution), this copy is sure to impress
+This is a record that has its share of problems, but if you’ve got the system for it (huge, heavily tweaked, fast, free from obvious colorations and capable of tremendous resolution), the best pressings are sure to impress.

-TWO STUNNING SIDES!
-With sound like this, I now understand why this has been such a highly regarded long-term resident of the TAS Superdisc List.
-A copy like this IS a TRUE SUPERDISC — but the average copy of this album is anything but.
+Having heard the best sounding pressings I now understand why this has been such a highly regarded long-term resident of the TAS Superdisc List.
+The best copies are SUPERDISCS… while the average copy of this album is anything but.
 Who could take such harsh, grainy, thin, veiled, compressed sound seriously?
-What was Harry smokin’?
+What was Harry Pearson smokin’?

 I can honestly and truthfully say that until we discovered the Hot Stampers for this album, I never thought this record deserved the praise Harry heaped upon it.
 Now I do.
 I once was blind but now I see, or something like that.

 And by the way, does his copy sound as good as this one?
 Let’s face it: the late Harry Pearson was simply not the kind of guy who would sit down with five or ten copies and shoot them out.

 When you listen to the average pressing of Casino Royale, you get the feeling that you’re hearing a standard-issue, boxy, lightweight, blary ’60s soundtrack.
 Perhaps you hear some promise in the recording, but it’s a promise that’s unfulfilled by the record on your turntable.
 This copy will completely redefine what you know about the sound of this music.